CollaboraOnline/collabora_odoo/README.md

 SECURITY NOTE: The plugin hasn't gone through a security review yet.

+## Versioning

+Understanding the versioning is important.
+The first digit in the version number (17.x.x.x) are the version of Odoo the module is compatible with.
+In this case it's Odoo 17.

 ## Configuration

 Once the plugin is installed you can set the configuration using the